Kingston, New York, United States Guide

 Day Trips

-Approximately 1 hour 30 minutes driving Step back in time and immerse yourself in American history at Hyde Park, the home of Franklin D. Roosevelt.
-Explore the Home of Franklin D. Roosevelt National Historic Site, including his birthplace, family home (Springwood), and the Presidential Library and Museum.
-Wander the beautiful grounds, learn about FDR's life and legacy, and gain insights into the New Deal era.
-Top off the day with a visit to the Vanderbilt Mansion National Historic Site, a stunning example of Gilded Age architecture.
+Approximately 1 hour 30 minutes by car Step back in time and explore the home of Franklin D. Roosevelt, the 32nd President of the United States.
+Visit the Home of Franklin D. Roosevelt National Historic Site, which includes his birthplace, family home (Springwood), presidential library and museum, and Top Cottage, a retreat he designed.
+Wander through the beautiful grounds and learn about his life and legacy.

-Approximately 1 hour 30 minutes driving Discover the charming historic town of New Paltz, known for its Huguenot Street Historic District, one of the oldest continuously inhabited streets in America.
+Approximately 30 minutes by car Discover the charming historic town of New Paltz, home to Historic Huguenot Street, one of the oldest continuously inhabited streets in America.
 Explore the stone houses dating back to the 17th century, learn about the Huguenot settlers, and enjoy the vibrant atmosphere of this college town.
-New Paltz also offers access to the Shawangunk Ridge (the Gunks), a world-renowned rock climbing destination, and numerous hiking trails.

-Approximately 1 hour driving Immerse yourself in the artistic spirit of Woodstock, a town synonymous with the legendary 1969 music festival (though the festival itself was actually held in Bethel).
-Explore the art galleries, studios, and shops that line Tinker Street, browse the unique boutiques, and soak up the bohemian atmosphere.
-Hike Overlook Mountain for stunning views of the Hudson Valley.
+Approximately 45 minutes by car Immerse yourself in the artistic and bohemian atmosphere of Woodstock, famous for the 1969 music festival (though the actual festival was held in Bethel).
+Explore the art galleries, browse the unique shops, and enjoy the natural beauty of the surrounding Catskill Mountains.

 Travel Time